johnno1962/Dynamo/README.md

 ### Design

-YawsWebServer has been implemented using BSD sockets rather than Apple's CFSocket as I wasn't convinced it was any less low level and I didn't want to tangle with run loops.
-Sticking to socket level and threading is also very fast and does not risk the possibility of deadlocks.
-If you don't share this decision the classes YawsWebServer and YawsHTTPConnection where all this code is concentrated can be re-implemented without affecting the basic architecture of the server and affecting any of the "processor" code.
+YawsWebServer has been implemented using BSD sockets rather than Apple's CFSocket as I wasn't convinced it was any less low level and I didn't want to tangle with the main run loop.
+This also simplifies the parsing of the HTTP headers as they come in using the venerable "fgets".
+If you don't share this vision the classes YawsWebServer and YawsHTTPConnection where all this code is concentrated can be re-implemented without affecting the basic architecture of the server or affecting any of the "processor" code.

-"YawsHTMLAppProcessor"
+One thing CFSocket/NSStreams does give however is support for an SSL server so a way had to be found to turn the "push" of CFSockets to the "pull" of the Yaws code.
+The solution was to run a separate CFSocket based SSL server as a proxy relaying decrypted data to a "surrogate" Yaws server on localhost satisfying both architectures.
+The code to generate the required certificates in DDKeychain.[nm] was taken from robbiehanson's [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer) under the following license:

+    Software License Agreement (BSD License)

+    Copyright (c) 2011, Deusty, LLC
+    All rights reserved.

+    Redistribution and use of this software in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+    * Neither the name of Deusty nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission of Deusty, LLC.

+    THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-borrows it's design from the original Perl CGI module - the grand-daddy of all dynamic web content.
-This is my third and by far the cleanest Web server I've implemented in various languages and combines a lot of experience but thankfully none of the code from the "PSP" and "jhttpd" servers.
+YawsHTMLAppProcessor borrows it's design from the original Perl CGI module the grand-daddy of all dynamic web content.
+This is my third and by far the cleanest Web server I've implemented in various languages and combines the experience but thankfully none of the code from the "PSP" and "jhttpd" servers.

 Dynamic content can be coded entirely in Swift and one interesting use case is that it can be used inside an iOS or OS X app.
 This allows you to write a "lag free" portable web